mrismanaziz/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.